FAQEUCyber Resilience Act

 No.

 The CRA requires manufacturers to place a compliant product on the market.
-Information and instructions can support secure installation, operation, integration and deployment, but the draft guidance says they cannot be used to compensate for product-design shortcomings or to justify leaving incompatible risks untreated.
+Information and instructions can support secure installation, operation, integration and deployment, but they do not replace product design and vulnerability-handling duties.
+The Commission's March 2026 draft guidance says instructions cannot be used to compensate for product-design shortcomings or to justify leaving incompatible risks untreated.

 How should Annex I Part I be read in practice?